-What is Cisco ACI? is part one of SDxCentral’s series to explain the Cisco ACI (Application Centric Infrastructure) framework.
-Check out Part 2 that detail the Cisco Application Policy Infrastructure Controller or Cisco APIC.
+What is Cisco ACI?
+This is part one of SDxCentral’s series to explain the Cisco ACI (Application Centric Infrastructure) framework and how it’s the Cisco SDN Solution.
+Check out Part 2 that details the Cisco Application Policy Infrastructure Controller or Cisco APIC.
 Cisco ACI is the solution that emerged from Cisco, following its acquisition of Insieme, which is a company they funded for more than two years.
 ACI is seen by many as Cisco’s software-defined networking (SDN) offering for data center and cloud networks.

 How Cisco ACI Works